Mercantour National Park: Flora

 In addition to the holm oak, the Mediterranean olive tree, rhododendrons, firs, spruces, Swiss pines and above all larches, the Mercantour is also endowed with more than 2,000 species of flowering plants, 200 of which are very rare: edelweiss and martagon lily are the best known, but there is also saxifrage with multiple flowers, houseleek, moss campion and gentian offering a multi-coloured palette in the spring.
 The Mercantour is the site of a large-scale All Taxa Biodiversity Inventory and Monitoring programme to identify all its living species, organised by the European Distributed Institute of Taxonomy (EDIT).

 Fauna

-Walkers may easily glimpse a chamois, several thousand of which live in the park and may often hear the whistling of marmots.
-The ermine is rarer (and more furtive), as is the ibex and the mouflon, although with a little luck you may be able to observe them during the coolest parts of the day in the summer.
+Walkers may easily glimpse a chamois, several thousand of which live in the park, and may often hear the whistling of marmots.
+The ermine is rarer (and more furtive), as are the ibex and the mouflon, although with a little luck you may be able to observe them during the coolest parts of the day in the summer.

 There is a tremendous variety of wildlife in the Mercantour: red deer and roe deer in the undergrowth, hares and wild boars, partridges, golden eagles and buzzards, numerous species of butterflies and even about 50 Italian wolves (which migrated there at the beginning of the 1990s).
 A Wolves Centre welcomes visitors in Saint-martin-Vésubie.